Pawcharz/knee-osteoarthritis/experiments.md

 ## 1.1 Only ResNet-18 for original images with frozen weights + FFN

+Logs available at `logs/1/only-resnet18`

-HEre the augmented images are not used at all
+Here the augmented images are not used at all

 ### Setup: